Saurav139/Boston-Bluebikes-Usage-Analysis-and-Seasonal-Demand-Forecasting/README.md

 We have used ARIMA and LSTM models for seasonal demand forecasting.
 LSTM was able to give better predictions of  the total rides used from Northeastern University stations in each season.We observed that the fall season had the highest demand, followed by summer, spring and winter.

+# Usage

+Please copy this link -> https://github.com/Saurav139/Boston-Bluebikes-Usage-Analysis-and-Seasonal-Demand-Forecasting/blob/main/main.ipynb and upload it into https://nbviewer.org/ for viewing all the interactive visualizations.

 # References
 [1]https://www.thecrimson.com/article/2022/12/1/Bluebikes-boston-logistics/